DZakh/rescript-schema/README.md

 Has multiple modes:
 - `S.Safe` (default) - Always check that provided data is valid.
-- `S.Migration` - Apply checks and refinements only for transformed data.
-Usefull for migrating validated JavaScript structures to more ideomatic ReScript code.
+- `S.Migration` - Ignore built-in checks and refinements.
+Useful if data is already validated by another validation library and you only want to migrate it to a more convinient ReScript data structure.
 It's ~1.5 times faster than `Safe` mode.

 #### **`S.serializeWith`**